chylli/perl-App-Config/README.md

 # NAME

-App::Config - The great new App::Config!
+App::Config - An OO configuration module which can be changed and stored into chronicle database.

 # VERSION